Clustering Markov Decision Processes For Continual Transfer

 \begin{itemize}

-\item We compare the performance of EXP-3-Transfer, Policy-Reuse and Q-learning as the complexity of the transfer problem increases.
+\item We compare the performance of EXP-3-Transfer, Probabilistic Policy Reuse and Q-learning as the complexity of the transfer problem increases.
 Here, the complexity of the transfer problem is both the number of previous tasks, and the complexity of the MDP itself (i.e. the number of target v-locations).
-We call these results clustering gains.
+These results are referred to as clustering gains.

-\item We compare the effect of having different types of clusterings (in Table \ref{table_expStruct}) for EXP-3-Transfer with $T = 10,000$ .
-We call these results clustering comparisons.
+\item We compare the effect of different types of clusterings (in Table \ref{table_expStruct}) for EXP-3-Transfer with $T = 10,000$.
+These results are called clustering comparisons.

 \item We compare the effect of having different $T \in \{ 1000,5000,10000\}$ for EXP-3-Transfer with clustering for various number of previous tasks.
-We call these results time comparisons.
+These results are the time comparisons.